• About TTT

 Route 66 selfie signage

 If you are in or near the Texas Panhandle, these are some places you may want to visit.
 Did you know you can drive a stretch of Route 66 through Texas?
 Everyone wants to go where the old Cadillacs live.
 I can’t believe I’ve never been.
-As many times I’ve driven to Amarillo (or thru), I’ve never stopped (don’t tell anyone?).
+As often I’ve driven to Amarillo (or through), I’ve never stopped (don’t tell anyone?).

 • Cadillac Ranch